binarybottle/typing_preferences_to_comfort_scores/README.md

 - Test data (20%) is used to:
   - Feature evaluation (to select features to train the model)
   - Final model performance evaluation

+The software is used to conduct two stages:
+1. evaluate features for use in training a Bayesian model
+   - raw_metrics.txt: Basic CV scores and metrics for each fold
+   - feature_details.txt: Detailed analysis of each feature's behavior
+   - feature_metrics.txt: Comprehensive metrics for each feature
+   - redundancy_analysis.txt: Analysis of feature correlations and multicollinearity
+   - recommendations.txt: Final actionable recommendations
+2. train the Bayesian GLMM

 ## Directory tree
 engram3/